The McCall MacBain Clean Air Fellowship - The Next Generation of Clean Air Leaders

 How to Apply

-To develop the next generation of clean air leaders, CAF and the University of Birmingham will select a group of four exceptional students to form the McCall MacBain Clean Air Fellows.
-We are seeking two UK residents and two students from Central and Eastern Europe for this first cohort for the 2022/23 academic year.
+To develop the next generation of clean air leaders, CAF and the University of Birmingham will select a group of five exceptional students to form the McCall MacBain Clean Air Fellows.
+We are seeking two UK residents and three students from Central and Eastern Europe for the 2023/24 academic year.
 We are especially keen on applicants who come from a region that suffers from air pollution, and who are committed to working on the problem post-graduation.

 Fellows will be selected through an application and interview process, based on their professional and personal commitment to the clean air movement in their home community.
 Preference will be given to applicants from communities that are disproportionately impacted by poor air quality.
 The selection process will weigh personal barriers to diversity and equality in considering applicants.